HarshCasper/Rotten-Scripts/Python/Wikipedia_Footballer_Scraper/README.md

-# Wikipedia scraper to get a Football player's club career information
+# Wikipedia club career scraper

 - Using BeautifulSoup, a python library useful for web scraping, this script helps to scrape Wikipedia to obtain a Football player's club career data.